 I just returned from a working session with a large retail client, during which we discussed ways to begin the next phase of their content strategy.
 This phase will make tangible and specific the outputs from the prior phases of work, which focused on design, governance, and organizational structure.
 We have been working on an enterprise taxonomy program that will impact every aspect of the company’s core content processes, product data, product content, support and services information, and internal knowledge processes that support the customer experience.

-Get buy-in from key stakeholders
+Get stakeholder buy-in

 The approach the company took to developing its enterprise and product taxonomies has also helped it prepare for a coming initiative in Master Data Management (MDM).
 The initiative, received buy in, support, and resourcing from virtually every department.
 Dozens of processes and hundreds of applications wee reviewed, and deep analysis conducted of 80 systems that support the company’s omni-channel capabilities.